john-paul-ruf/my-nft-gen/README.md

 ##### Config Values
  - invertLayers - False: fuzzy layer composites on the bottom, True: fuzzy layer composites over the top
  - layerOpacity - the opacity of the top, non-fuzzy, layer
- - underLayerOpacityRange - the opacity of the bottom, fuzzy, layer
+ - underLayerOpacity - the opacity of the bottom, fuzzy, layer
- - stroke = the stroke to apply to the rings ,
+ - stroke = the stroke to apply to the drawing
- - thickness = the thickness of the rays,
+ - thickness = the thickness of the drawing
  - center - Point2D: Where the center is in the overall composition
  - innerColor - ColorPicker: the color for the thickness
  - outerColor - ColorPicker: the color for the stroke and accent